meganmoodie/meganmoodie.github.io/index.md

 ![headshot](images/headshot.jpg)

 ### *I want to talk about something else, which is the emotional life of illness.
-This seems like an equally difficult but more neglected task than criticizing medicine's misogyny.
-Rather than being unique, my story is so brutally common that sometimes I feel like telling it all over again is like explaining to sick women that the sky is blue.
+This seems like an equally difficult but more neglected task [than criticizing medicine's misogyny].
+Rather than being unique... my story is so brutally common that sometimes I feel like telling it all over again is like explaining to sick women that the sky is blue.
 We know medicine is fucked up beyond all belief.
 How can we live anyway?*

 #### (from *Sick Woman Mansion*, current work-in-progress)